apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_install.md

   -f, --values strings               Specify values in a YAML file or a URL (can specify multiple)
       --version string               KubeBlocks version
       --wait                         Wait for KubeBlocks to be ready, including all the auto installed add-ons.
 It will wait for a --timeout period (default true)
+      --wait-addons                  Wait for auto installed add-ons.
+It will wait for a --timeout period (default true)
 ```

 ### Options inherited from parent commands